owid/sdg-tracker.org/pages/no-poverty.md

 ---
 layout: goal
-title: 'Goal 1: End poverty in all its forms everywhere'
+title: 'End poverty in all its forms everywhere'
+goalNum: 1
 name: No Poverty
 description: >-
   Extreme poverty rates have been cut by more than half since 1990.
 While this